Honda Forza 750 (2025)– Technical Review

 2025 Honda Forza 750 - Engine & Performance

-And the while the name has changed and the style has been updated, the descendancy is clear all the way to the latest Forza 750, and particularly in its powertrain.
-The low-slung parallel twin engine is the same 745cc unit used in the previous Forza 750 and the Integra 750 that preceded it, itself a development of the 670cc version that first broke cover in that New Mid concept in 2010.
+The low-slung parallel twin engine is the same 745cc unit used in the previous Forza 750 and the Integra 750 that preceded it, itself a development of the 670cc version that first broke cover in 2010.

-With 57.8hp on tap at 6750rpm and 50.9lbft of torque at just 4750rpm, and redlined at just 7000rpm, it’s a motor designed for economy and efficiency rather than performance.
-Despite a 270-degree firing interval, the SOHC motor is kept smooth by twin balancers, and the same engine can be found in both the NC750X and the X-ADV.
+With 57.8hp on tap at 6750rpm and 50.9lbft of torque at just 4750rpm, it’s a motor designed for economy and efficiency ahead of arm-wrenching performance.
+It has a 270-degree firing interval that adds a V-twin feel to this parallel twin engine.
+The SOHC motor is kept smooth by twin balancers, and the same engine can be found in both the NC750X and the X-ADV.
 As in the past, a power-limited, 47hp version is available for A2 licence holders as well.

-The engine might be designed to be unobtrusive above all, but it’s bolted to a transmission that remains one of the most technically interesting ever to grace a production bike.
-It is, of course, Honda’s DCT – a twin-clutch, automated manual that can truly claim to be ‘seamless’ thanks to its ability to select two gears simultaneously and then switch between them by hydraulically disengaging one clutch and engaging the other.
-In contrast to previous attempts at automatic bikes, right back to Honda’s old ‘Hondamatics,’ DCT has proved to be a roaring sales success despite its cost, weight and complexity.
-Nearly quarter of a million DCT-equipped bikes have been sold in Europe alone since the system’s debut on the 2009 VFR1200F.
+It's an enjoyable engine to use once you get the hang of how it makes power.
+Easy-riding, effective through traffic and good on the motorways too.
+The Forza is only available with Honda's dual-clutch transmission (DCT) that remains one of the most technically interesting ever to grace a production bike.
+DCT is a twin-clutch, automated manual transmission that can truly claim to be ‘seamless’ thanks to its ability to select two gears simultaneously and then switch between them by hydraulically disengaging one clutch and engaging the other.
+DCT has proved a roaring sales success despite its cost, weight and complexity.
+Nearly quarter of a million DCT-equipped bikes have been sold in Europe alone since the system’s 2010 debut on the VFR1200F.

 For 2025 the box is revised with a new system to give more delicate clutch operation, improving low-speed controllability – exactly the region where Forza 750 users are likely to benefit the most.